EffectOrientedProgramming/presos/dev2next_2024.md

 <img src="images/NoSleep.png" style="width: 20%;">

-- Bill & James abstracted away the underlying machinery
+- Bill & James abstracted away the underlying machinery—including much of Scala
 - If you're a purist this might make you mad
 - We're going to risk it